Care and feeding of faders

 As a great believer in “phone a friend”, I first called Penny and Giles in the UK to ask them for their recommended cleaning procedure for P&G faders.
 I particularly wanted to know whether isopropyl alcohol was the right solvent to use on resistive tracks.
 It definitely is not; they put me straight, and what follows is the procedure that I developed from the advice given.

 Sidebar: it turned out that the faders in that desk were Alps and not P&G. This article covers both brands of fader because the process is almost the same.

-As a preamble, consider that faders are really expensive and you’re not going to get replacements on the weekend or in the middle of the night.
-If you want any pot (or switch) to last beyond this exercise, don’t use methylated spirits on the working parts of the pot (it contains all kinds of stuff you don’t want on faders), don’t use WD40 or RP7 (unless you want to dissolve the fader) and don’t use anything scratchy during the process.
+As a preamble, consider that faders are really expensive and you’re not likely to get replacements on the weekend or in the middle of the night if you ruin one.
+Treat faders as though they are made of unobtanium.
+If you want any pot (or switch) to last beyond this exercise, don’t use methylated spirits on the resistive tracks or other working parts of the pot (it contains all kinds of stuff you don’t want on faders); don’t use WD40 or RP7 (unless you want to dissolve the fader) and don’t use anything scratchy during the process.

 What about faders on a digital desk?

 Good question.
 Digital desks literally use digital faders; there’s no audio involved in the fading process, only numbers.
 The slider control element might be resistive or the slider might be a linear encoder.
 Regardless, your desk’s fader thingy is going to be followed by electronics which interprets the slider’s behaviour and does maths to produce audio.
 The advice here might not apply at all to a digital desk.

 - Tools.
 Most likely a selection of small screwdrivers.
 Chances are you will not need any tools to work on the actual faders.